tboldagh/FunRootAna/index.md

 The code above does not depend on this.
 ## Diagnostics
 Everyone needs to print something sometimes.
-Trivial `report` can be used for it.
+A trivial `report` can be used for it.
 More useful is the `assure` function that will check if the first argument evaluates to `true` and if not will complain & end the execution via exception.
 There are less commonly needed `missing` and `assure_about_equal`.

 # Playing with the example